Pushing and Deploying Node.js Apps

 Before zipping up your code, remove the

 node_modulesfolder under the code’s root directory, so the ZIP archive will not contain the Node.js modules downloaded during development.
-The Node.js modules required by your code will be installed by TIBCO Cloud Integration after your app is pushed, as long as they are defined will in the package.json file.
+The Node.js modules required by your code will be installed by Cloud Integration after your app is pushed, as long as they are defined in the package.json file.

 Move your app and the